MattResner/Mayors-Action-Center-Service-Requests/README.md

 	3. Selecting/renaming/grouping the data with sqldf (Complete)

-	4. Joining demographic data by census tract and block with tidycensus (In Progress)
+	4. Joining demographic data by census tract and block with tidycensus (Complete)

-  	5. Analyzing the data using inference (Not Started)
+  5. Analyzing the data using inference (Complete)

 You can explore the commented code in the file named "Mayors Action Center Project Streamlined.R" which can be found in the sidebar.